Chi Nguyen

 Chi Thuy Diem Nguyen is a Canadian politician from the Liberal Party of Canada.
 She was elected Member of Parliament for Spadina—Harbourfront in the 2025 Canadian federal election.
 She was previously a candidate in the 2022 Ontario general election.

 Education

-She holds a BA (Honours) from McGill University and a MSc from the London School of Economics.
+She holds an honours bachelor of arts from McGill University and a master of science in social psychology from the London School of Economics.